KaiMSR/dogbreeds/lab/admin/Readme.md

 One of the key goals is to restrict teams and users from create compute targets as a cost control measure.

-## Set up the Azure CLI on
+## Prerequisites for the admin scripts

-To get the Azure CLI up and running.
+To get the Azure CLI up and running in Bash on Windows.

 1. Install the WSFL.
 [Install the Azure CLI](https://docs.microsoft.com/en-us/azure/xplat-cli-install)
 2. Open Bash as an administrator.
 3. Install Azure CLI using `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`.
 You will need the admin password for sudo.
-5. [If necessary] Remove current version of the Azure Machine Learning service CLI: `az extension remove -n azure-cli-ml`
+4. [If necessary] Remove current version of the Azure Machine Learning service CLI: `az extension remove -n azure-cli-ml`
-4. Install Azure Machine Learning service CLI: `az extension add -n azure-cli-ml`
+5. Install Azure Machine Learning service CLI: `az extension add -n azure-cli-ml`
+6. [If you want to add Azure Data Lake Storage account] Install the Azure Storage: `az extension add --name storage-preview`
+7. Install [jq](https://stedolan.github.io/jq/) using `sudo apt-get install jq`

+**IMPORTANT**
+The admin scripts run in Bash.

 ## Inputs